Unique continuation for discrete nonlinear wave equations: The Toda lattice

 \section{The Toda lattice}

 In this section we want to treat the Toda lattice as the prototypical example.
 To this end, recall the Toda lattice \cite{ta} (in Flaschka's variables \cite{fl1})

 where the dot denotes a derivative with respect to $t$.
-It is a well studied physical model and one of the prototypical discrete integrable wave equations.
+It is a well-studied physical model and one of the prototypical discrete integrable wave equations.
 We refer to the monographs \cite{fad}, \cite{tjac}, \cite{ta} or the review articles \cite{krt}, \cite{taet} for further information.